Skip to main content

 Students should be aware that faculty members agree to direct independent study courses in addition to their regular teaching loads, and therefore may restrict the number of students with whom they are willing to work.

-Description of Independent Study Courses:
+Independent Study Courses:

 Course Grading

-Satisfactory/Unsatisfactory (S/U grading) may only be an option for UCSD graduate seminars taken outside of the Literature Department.
-A grade of “S” indicates that the student has finished all the seminar requirements in a satisfactory manner and at a level equal to that of the other students enrolled in the seminar.
+- S/U (Satisfactory/Unsatisfactory) Grades: A grade of “S” indicates that the student has finished all the seminar requirements in a satisfactory manner and at a level equal to that of the other students enrolled in the seminar.
 A grade of “U” is understood to indicate that the student's performance was not on par with that of the other students in the seminar.
-To maintain acceptable graduate status and continuation of funding, students may not receive more than 8 units with “F” and/or “U” grades on their record.

-The only grading option for literature graduate courses is letter grade (A/B/C/D/F, with the option of (+) or minus (-) added to the grades of A, B, and C).
+- Letter Grades: A/B/C/D/F, with the option of (+) or minus (-) added to the grades of A, B, and C.

-B- Passing work, but needs improvement.
-This is a recommendation to seek help in improving on crucial skills.
+B+ | Passing work, but needs improvement.
+This is a recommendation to seek help in improving on crucial skills. |

 Individual faculty have the discretion to set the assignments and policies that dictate grading in their classes.
 Individual faculty also have the discretion to set their own expectations of what constitutes satisfactory, passable, or unsatisfactory work in their class.
 These expectations may vary across courses, fields, and faculty members.
 The department does not seek to standardize or mandate any particular grade distribution across courses, and faculty members have the discretion to assign the grades that, according to their best professional judgment, correspond to their honest assessment of students’ performance in their courses.